jenkinsci/sge-cloud-plugin/README.md

-# Short description:

 This Jenkins plugin submits batch jobs to the Sun Grid Engine (SGE) batch system.

 # Project Status

-This plugin was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.
-At this point, this is a proof of concept for adding SGE to `lsf-cloud-plugin`.
-Only the minimal changes were made to make it function with SGE.
+`sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.
+The immediate goal is to just prove the feasibility of submitting SGE jobs from Jenkins.
+At this point, only minimal functional changes to make it function with SGE have been implemented.
 As you see below, the GUI labels still say "LSF", not "SGE".
-Even the name of the plugin is still lsf-cloud.
+Even the name of the plugin is still `lsf-cloud`.

-But it really does run with SGE.
+But it really does run with SGE and we are very serious about using it in production use at our company.

-In the future I hope to merge `sge-cloud-plugin` back into `lsf-cloud-plugin` so that a single plugin supports both LSF and SGE.
+In the future I hope to merge `sge-cloud-plugin` back into `lsf-cloud-plugin` so that this single plugin supports both LSF and SGE.

 # Features

 This plugin adds a new type of build step *Run job on LSF* that submits batch jobs to SGE.
 The build step monitors the job status and periodically (default one minute) appends the progress to the build's *Console Output*.
 Should the build fail, errors and the exit status of the job also appear.
 If the job is terminated in Jenkins, it is also terminated in SGE.

-Builds are submitted by a new type of cloud, *LSF Cloud*.
+Builds are submitted to SGE by a new type of cloud, *LSF Cloud*.
 The cloud is given a label like any other slave.
 When job with a matching label is run, *LSF Cloud* submits the build to SGE.

 Files can be uploaded and sent to SGE before the execution of the job and downloaded from SGE after the job finishes.
 Currently this feature only supports shared file systems.